 The Anatolian Shepherd and the American Pitbull Terrier (APBT) are very different in most things but they do have some minor similarities between them.
-However, if you are trying to choose between the two breeds then their vast amount of differences should make this decision all the more easy for you!
+However, if you are trying to choose between the two breeds then their vast amount of differences should make this decision all the easier for you!

 The Anatolian Shepherd is an independent fellow who doesn’t require much human interaction, he will quite happily enjoy his own company being outside in his yard with a long, but gentle, walk or two a day.
 If it’s a flock guardian that you are after, then this guy is one of the best, if not the best!
 Be warned, he is strong-willed and requires a strong master to lead him.

 Not to be confused with an American Bulldog, the APBT is a sociable pup that craves human interaction and he does not do well without it!
-But in return he will provide hours of entertainment for you and your whole family.
+But in return, he will provide hours of entertainment for you and your whole family.
 This pocket rocket requires intense activities to keep his mind occupied, but overall, he is an easy-going pup who is a pleasure to have around.

 Understanding a dog’s past often forms a better understanding of their needs in the present.
 This is definitely true of these two guys.

-The Anatolian Shepherd, also known as a Kangal dog, is an ancient breed originating from the Asian precinct of Turkey, who was bred as a flock guardian.
+The Anatolian Shepherd, also classified as a Kangal dog by the AKC in the US, is an ancient breed originating from the Asian precinct of Turkey, who was bred as a flock guardian.
 This area is known for its unbearably hot and dry summers followed by sub-zero snowy winters, all of which the Anatolian can handle.

 They excelled at protecting flocks of sheep from Wolves by intimidating them, rather than fighting.
 Ever since the Endangered Species Act which protects Wolves began, they have remained the chosen canine for ranch employment.

 American Pitbull Terrier

-This history is the very reason that the APBT has the bad reputation that he has.
+This history is the very reason that the APBT has a bad reputation that he has.
 Since this sport was banned the APBT is now bred as herders and companionship canines.
 The APBT is called, by some, the original Pitbull.

 The APBT has been crossed over with several other breeds, some purposefully and some just by chance.
-Some of these mixed breeds include the pit/boxer mix, the husky/pit cross breed, and even a pit crossed with a mastiff.
+Some of these mixed breeds include the pit/boxer mix, the husky/pit crossbreed, and even a pit crossed with a mastiff.

 His coat comes in either two lengths, medium or medium-long, and is rough to the touch.
 Because of his fur and his weight, he does not look particularly muscular.
 His tail is long and generally hangs down, however, when he is alert his tail will stand erect and curl just like a pinwheel.

 He comes in a vast array of colors, much more than the Anatolian, and he can have a different color nose and eyes in addition.
 His coat is very short which is stiff to the touch and is also very shiny.
-Sometimes his ears are cropped to be in-keeping with his traditional days, however they can also be left as the natural drop ear.
+Sometimes his ears are cropped to be in keeping with his traditional days; however, they can also be left as the natural drop ear.

-Further to this, as he doesn’t see small animals, including small children, as part of the pack he isn’t particularly welcoming of them, if he accepts them at all.
-For this reason, they are said to not be to the best pet for families with young children or other animals, or you should raise them alongside one another.
+Further to this, as he doesn’t see small animals, including small children, as part of the pack he isn’t particularly welcoming of them if he accepts them at all.
+For this reason, they are said to not be the best pet for families with young children or other animals, or you should raise them alongside one another.

 The APBT, however, is a super sociable canine who craves companionship and has plenty of affection for every member of the pack and strangers alike.
 For this reason, the APBT is said to be a terrible guard dog, whereas the Anatolian, as a natural protector makes a great guard dog.
 The APBT is particularly gentle and protective of the children in his family, and this is why he is referred to as the ‘nanny dog’.

 The Anatolian Shepherd is very independent and can guard a flock of sheep without any human instruction.
-This is totally the opposite of the APBT, who prefers to be in human company and would not cope well without constant human interaction.
+This is totally the opposite of the Pitbull, who prefers to be in human company and would not cope well without constant human interaction.

 It is important that you have an enclosed yard, with a very strong and high fence, as this chap is known to jump walls with ease, and he’ll wander off into the sunset in search of a flock to guard!
 For this reason, it is also important to keep him on a leash at all times.

 The APBT also needs 60 minutes of exercise a day, however, he will need slightly more intense exercise; walking him for one hour a day will simply not do for this dude!
-Interactive games such as frisbee, tug-of-war not only physically tire him out, but it also offers him the mental stimulation that he needs.
+Interactive games such as frisbee, tug-of-war not only physically tire him out, but also offers him the mental stimulation he needs.

-This conflicting view is also reflected in many forums, some suggesting that APBT’s are violent, but if you read parent forums then you’ll quickly come to realize that they are one of the softest breeds around, and again it all comes down to how you raise them.
+This conflicting view is also reflected in many forums, some suggesting that APBT’s are violent, but if you read parent forums then you’ll quickly come to realize that they are one of the softest breeds around.
+Again, it all comes down to how you raise them.